happticde/crackmes-playground/README.md

     Search for and install the `charliermarsh.ruff` extension from the VS Code Marketplace.

 2.  **Enable VS Code Settings:**
     This project includes a pre-configured `.vscode/settings.json` file to enable auto-fixing and auto-formatting on save with `ruff`.
+The `source.fixAll` setting is set to `"explicit"` which is the recommended setting.
 When you open this project in VS Code, it should automatically use these settings.

 ## Documentation & Resources